Allodi-Lab/KHynes_3Dpipeline/README.md

 ## Overview

-This repository contains a 3D image analysis pipeline developed to analyse synaptic inputs in light-sheet microscopy images from the hTDP-43 mouse model.
+This repository contains a 3D image analysis pipeline developed to **analyze** synaptic inputs in light-sheet microscopy images from the hTDP-43 mouse model.

 The main goal of the pipeline is to identify neurons, detect synaptic puncta, match synapses to individual neurons, and produce quantitative measurements that can be used to study synaptic connectivity.